 What is a Qualified Mortgage?

 A lender must make a good-faith effort to determine that you have the ability to repay your mortgage before you take it out.
-This is known as the ability-to-repay rule.
-If a lender loans you a Qualified Mortgage it means the lender met certain requirements and its assumed that the lender followed the ability-to-repay rule.
+This is known as the “ability-to-repay” rule.
+If a lender loans you a Qualified Mortgage it means the lender met and it’s assumed that the lender followed the ability-to-repay rule.

 Generally, the requirements for a qualified mortgage include: